architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/02-cloud-ethos.md

 ## Performance

 - Business case: faster software makes for faster conversations
-- Ethics case: emmerging markets and slow internet connections are the norm
+- Ethics case: emerging markets and slow internet connections are the norm
 - Magic case: super responsive software feels like it 'just works' and delights

 ---